 Battle Creek, Michigan

-Compared to other US cities over 50,000, Battle Creek water quality ranks in the low-mid range for contamination excluding Lead.
+Compared to other US cities, Battle Creek water quality ranks in the low-mid range for contamination excluding Lead.

 Let’s look closer at what’s in Battle Creek water.